 - Insurance brokers are arguably your best friend when shopping for coverage.
 While brokers are independent like agents, they work for you instead of the insurance company.
 This means a good broker should have your best interests at heart and help you find the most desirable policies and prices.

-Insurance policies are a fixed term where the insurer provides coverage to your company for a predetermined fee called a premium.
+Insurance policies are sold on a fixed term where the insurer provides coverage to your company for a predetermined fee called a premium.
 Policy lengths vary, but the most common insurance lifecycle lasts for one year and must be renewed annually.

 Through each renewal period, you are free to shop around for new insurance companies, while your existing provider will offer you a new premium.
 How much the new premium costs can depend on various factors; it could be more expensive if you have made a claim during the policy term, or it could be cheaper if you have made no claims and always paid on time.

-Consultants can typically cancel an insurance policy at any time, although most insurance companies will demand an advance notice of between one and two months.
+Consultants can typically cancel an insurance policy at any time, although most insurance companies will demand advance notice of between one and two months.
 Importantly, all details of your insurance coverage are noted in the policy contract, including price, notice periods, and protection benefits.
 If your company has prepaid any premiums before canceling a policy, the insurance company will provide a refund for the already paid coverage.